maxims94/get-your-solboard/README.md

 The client deserializes the transaction and requests the user to sign it via the wallet software.
 Once signed, the transaction is sent to the blockchain.

+Note that I tried to do that with Solana Pay, but couldn't find a way to transfer the public key of the customer early enough to the frontend.

+Ultimately I realized that **I was trying to force a technology onto a problem that it was not supposed to solve** -- and changed my approach!

-Note that this is essentially a re-implementation of Solana Pay, especially the part that happens on the wallet and the (de-/)serialization.
+This led to essentially a re-implementation of Solana Pay, especially the part that happens in the wallet software (e.g. POST request, (de-/)serialization).
 This was necessary to make this custom architecture possible.

 ## Let's extend Solana Pay